 The consultation to support our DCO application is being carried out over two stages.

 Stage 1 involved our non-statutory consultation activities.
 We invited local councillors, technical specialists and community organisations to participate in the early design process and share insights on our proposals during a series of early engagement workshops, held in September and October 2024.
-Feedback received is helping to shape our more detailed proposals, which we will present during statutory consultation.
+Feedback received is helping to shape our more detailed proposals, which we are now presenting as part of our statutory consultation.

 A summary of the feedback received can be found in our Workshop Summary Report here.